hapytex/ordinal/README.md

 You can contact the package maintainer by sending a mail to [`hapytexeu+gh@gmail.com`](mailto:hapytexeu+gh@gmail.com).

+### Adding a new language

+There is a `src/Text/Numerals/Languages/Language.hs.template` template file to include a new language.
+This includes a list of tasks to do in order to add the language.
+The `test/` directory contains a `test/Text/Numerals/Languages/LanguageSpec.hs.template` file to test the new language.
+In these templates, one needs to fill in the `???` parts.

 ---

 This package is dedicated to *Wouter Folens* (\* 2019), in the hope that he will